-The Firm assesses the adequacy of its own funds in accordance with the minimum own funds requirement of MIFIDPRU 4, as shown in the table above.
-As at 31 December 2023, the Firm had £7,958k of own funds against a regulatory minimum requirement of £3,963k, an excess of £3,995k.
+The Firm assesses the adequacy of its own funds in accordance with the minimum own funds requirement, in accordance with MIFIDPRU 4, as shown in the table above.
+As of 31 December 2023, the Firm had £27,296k of own funds against a minimum requirement of £21,046k, an excess of £6,250k.

-In addition to the regulatory minimum, the Firm undertakes its own assessment of own funds requirements through its ICARA Process, to identify additional own funds required to:
+In addition to the regulatory minimum, the Firm undertakes its own assessment of own funds requirements through its ICARA Process, in order to identify additional own funds required to:

-- Fund its ongoing business operations, taking into account potential periods of financial stress during the economic cycle (MIFIDPRU 7.6.4G (2)(a)) - Ensure that the firm can be wound down in an orderly manner (MIFIDPRU 7.6.4G (2)(b))
+- Fund its ongoing business operations, taking into account potential periods of financial stress during the economic cycle (MIFIDPRU 7.6.4G (2)(a)) - Ensure that the Firm can be wound down in an orderly manner (MIFIDPRU 7.6.4G (2)(b))